 Generated WordPress archives versus Page Builder layouts

-Instead of or in addition to generated index or archive pages, you can create Pages and use Page Builder Posts modules to display Posts.
-The Posts modules give you a wide range of choices about which Posts to display, how to order the display (for example, by date, author, or category), and what to include in each listing (for example, with or without the content excerpt).
+Instead of or in addition to generated index or archive pages, you can display posts on static Pages with the Page Builder Posts modules.
+The Posts modules give you a wide range of choices about which posts to display, how to order the display (for example, by date, author, or category), and what to include in each listing (for example, with or without the content excerpt).
 You can also display the list as a grid, a slider, or a carousel, with several variations.
 For details, see the article on the Posts modules.

 The following screenshot shows a list of Page Builder and non-Page Builder posts in a Posts module with a grid layout.

-You could use this page as a more attractive substitute for a generated WordPress index page, or you could add a Posts module to a page containing other content.
-For example, your home page might contain a row displaying the most recent Posts or custom post types, but you could also have a blog set up elsewhere on your site that has a generated WordPress archive page.
+You could use this page as a more attractive substitute for a generated WordPress index page, or you might want to add a Posts module to a page containing other content.
+For example, on your home page you might want to display a row with a few of the most recent posts in the category of News, but somewhere else in your site you have an archive index page that shows all of your posts.

 - While you can use a Page with a Posts module to replace a generated WordPress index or archive page, you can't put a Posts module on a generated page itself, because the pages are dynamically generated.